-The test article provided by the sponsor was frozen and thawed three times and the resulting lysate was clarified by low speed centrifugation prior to inoculation onto PT-1 indicator cells.
+The test article provided by the sponsor was frozen and thawed three times, and the resulting lysate was clarified by low speed centrifugation prior to inoculation onto PT-1 indicator cells.

 The assay was performed according to SOP OPBT0874.
 The test article was prepared as described above and was used to inoculate subconfluent monolayers of PT-1 indicator cells.
 After adsorption for 90 ± 9 minutes at 36 ± 2 °C, the test article was aspirated and cells were refed with negative control medium.
 The cultures were observed for viral cytopathology throughout the assay.
 Negative control and test article cells were first subcultured on day 7 post-inoculation.
-At the time of the second subculture, negative control and test article cells were subcultured into 75 cm2 flasks and 6-well plates.
+At the time of the second subculture, negative control, and test article cells were subcultured into 75 cm2 flasks and 6-well plates.

-One day prior to the second subculture, negative control PT-1 cells were subcultured to 25 cm2 flasks and a 6-well plate for the positive control inoculation.
-At the time of the second subculture, flasks of PT-1 cells were inoculated with PAV, PPV and TGE.
-Flasks of test article and control cells were harvested and fixed for IFA staining and the slides were stored at ≤-60°C. The fixed cells were stained for IFA at the completion of the assay.
+One day prior to the second subculture, negative control PT-1 cells were subcultured to 25 cm^2 flasks and 6-well plates for the positive control inoculation.
+At the time of the second subculture, flasks of PT-1 cells were inoculated with PAV, PPV, and TGE.
+The cells were fixed for immunofluorescent staining when the monolayers exhibited $\geq 10\%$ CPE or after a minimum of day 21 in culture.
+The fixed cells were stained for IFA at the completion of the assay.